Beat Rising Energy Costs Using LED Lighting

 Call LED Monkey!

-We’d love to hear from you here at LED Monkey HQ, so if you’d like to discuss LED lighting or place an order, please don’t think twice about getting in touch on 0800 999 7797 or via e-mail at: email@example.com
+We’d love to hear from you here at LED Monkey HQ, so if you’d like to discuss LED lighting or place an order, please don’t think twice about getting in touch on 0800 999 7797 and you're welcome to contact us via e-mail at: email@example.com, too!

-And, for all your other non-urgent LED light-related queries, why not take a look at our extremely comprehensive FAQs page, where you should find all the info you need?
+And, for all your other non-urgent LED light-related queries, take a look at our extremely comprehensive FAQs page, where you should find a simple solution to every issue!